richchapler/AzureSolutionsDocumentation/docs/DataFactory_Logging+ErrorHandling.md

 * Review additional tabs {e.g., Scope, Actions, Details, Tags}, then "Review + create"

-## Custom Logging: Pipeline / Activity failures and error handling
+## Custom Logging

-Create a New Pipeline:
+### Creating a New Pipeline with Error Handling in Azure Data Factory

+1. **Open Azure Data Factory Studio:**
-Open Azure Data Factory Studio.
+   - Launch Azure Data Factory Studio.
+   - Navigate to the **Author** tab.
-Click on the "Author" tab and then click on the "+" button to create a new pipeline.
+   - Click the **+** button and select **Pipeline** to create a new pipeline.

-Add Activities to the Pipeline:
+2. **Add Activities to the Pipeline:**

-Drag and drop the activities you want to include in your pipeline from the Activities pane to the pipeline canvas.
-For example, you might have a Copy Data activity that copies data from one source to another.
+   - Drag and drop the required activities from the **Activities pane** onto the pipeline canvas.
+   - Example: Add a **Copy Data activity** to copy data from one source to another.

-Configure the "onFail" Feature:
+3. **Configure the "onFail" Feature:**

-Click on the activity for which you want to configure the "onFail" feature.
+   - Select the activity you want to monitor for failures.
-In the "Activities" pane, click on the "Add activity" button under the "onFail" section.
+   - In the **Activities pane**, locate the **onFail** section and click **Add activity**.
-Select the activity you want to execute when the primary activity fails.
-For example, you can use a Stored Procedure activity to log the failure information to a SQL Server table.
+   - Choose the activity to execute if the primary activity fails.
+For example, add a **Stored Procedure activity** to log failure details.

-Set Up the Stored Procedure Activity:
+4. **Set Up the Stored Procedure Activity:**

-Drag and drop a Stored Procedure activity onto the pipeline canvas.
+   - Drag and drop a **Stored Procedure activity** onto the pipeline canvas.
-Configure the Stored Procedure activity to connect to your SQL Server database.
+   - Configure the activity to connect to your SQL Server database.
-Specify the stored procedure that will log the failure information.
-The stored procedure should have parameters to accept the necessary log information, such as the error message, activity name, and timestamp.
+   - Specify the stored procedure to log failure details.
+Ensure the stored procedure accepts parameters for:
-Link the Activities:
+     - **Error message**: A description of the failure.
+     - **Activity name**: The name of the activity that failed.
+     - **Timestamp**: When the failure occurred.

+5. **Link Activities Using "onFail":**
-Link the primary activity to the Stored Procedure activity using the "onFail" dependency.
+   - Link the primary activity to the Stored Procedure activity by creating an **onFail dependency**.
-Ensure that the pipeline is configured to execute the Stored Procedure activity only when the primary activity fails.
+   - Verify that the Stored Procedure activity executes only when the primary activity fails.

-Publish and Test the Pipeline:
+6. **Publish and Test the Pipeline:**

-Click on the "Publish" button to save and publish your pipeline.
+   - Click **Publish** to save and publish your pipeline.
-Trigger the pipeline to test its execution.
-If the primary activity fails, the "onFail" feature should execute the Stored Procedure activity and log the failure information to the SQL Server table.
+   - Trigger the pipeline to test its execution.
+   - Confirm that if the primary activity fails, the **onFail** feature triggers the Stored Procedure activity to log the failure details in your SQL Server table.

+---

 ## Appendix